Generic Name: immune globulin (human) (i-MUNE GLOB-ue-lin)

 - if you have allergies to medicines, foods, or other substances

-- if you have recently received any vaccines, will be receiving a live vaccine (eg, measles, mumps, rubella), have been exposed to measles, or are at risk of measles exposure (eg, traveling to an area where measles is common)
+- if you have recently received any vaccinations or will be receiving a live vaccine (eg, measles, mumps)

-- if you have heart problems, blood vessel problems (eg, narrowed arteries), blood clotting problems, thick blood, or a history of a stroke, a heart attack, or blood clots; or if you are at risk of any of these problems
+- if you have heart problems, blood vessel problems (eg, narrowed arteries), thick blood, or a history of stroke, heart attack, or blood clots

-- if you have diabetes, dehydration, high or low blood volume, a blood infection, a weakened immune system, abnormal proteins or high protein levels in the blood, high blood triglyceride levels, asthma, or kidney problems, or are at risk of kidney problems
+- if you have kidney problems, diabetes, dehydration or low blood volume, a blood infection, a weakened immune system, abnormal proteins or high protein levels in the blood, or asthma

 - if you have a history of migraine headaches